 An employee who had a disability due to obsessive-compulsive disorder frequently cleaned the chair at their workstation.
 Co-workers complained that this was bizarre behaviour, and a health hazard because of the fumes from the cleaning products.
 The employer agreed with the co-workers' perspective and told the employee to stop cleaning the chair.
 The employee expressed concern that this would make it difficult to stay productive, as the compulsion to clean would be a distraction, without the relief provided by a quick cleaning of the chair.

 Without exploring options, it is possible that this could have been discrimination.

 Alternative strategies: Have a collaborative conversation with the employee and look at solutions.
 Consider having the employee change to a no-scent, non-toxic cleaning product and to only clean on personal break times.
 Ask the employee if they would be willing to talk to the team, or if you could talk to the team about obsessive-compulsive disorder, in order to educate them about the experience of this disability.

 An employee had a diagnosis of bipolar disorder, with frequent time off including multiple short-term disability leaves.
 The employee was trying for the fourth time to return to work after an absence of several months.
-This workplace's policy was to welcome back employees, away from work for more than six weeks, with a gift basket at their workstation.
-But the employee who had bipolar had never received a gift basket and believed that they were not truly being welcomed back.
+This workplace's policy was to welcome back employees who were away from work for more than six weeks with a gift basket at their workstation.
+But the employee who had bipolar disorder had never received a gift basket and believed that they were not truly being welcomed back.
 This affected the employee’s sense of inclusion and had a negative impact on the ability to resume work duties and relationships.

-When an employee is treated differently than other employees, this may be discrimination on the basis of a disability.
+When an employee is treated differently than other employees, this may be perceived as creating a discriminatory culture.